-Latin America has increased education access...
-Over the last 50 years, Latin American and Caribbean countries have achieved a mass expansion of education coverage that played out over two centuries in most OECD countries.
-From a starting point of less than 10% of all children completing secondary school in 1960, today most countries in the region have achieved universal primary school completion, as well as high rates of secondary schooling.
+LAC education performance.
+Over the last 50 years, Latin American and Caribbean countries have achieved a mass expansion of education coverage that took a century or more to accomplish in many Organisation for Economic Co-operation and Development (OECD) countries.
+From a starting point of less than 10 percent of all children completing secondary school in 1960, today most LAC countries have achieved universal primary school completion and high rates of secondary schooling.
 Only Guatemala and Haiti stand in sharp contrast to the regional progress.
-While the labor force in Latin America and the Caribbean in 1960 had little more than half the schooling level of workers in OECD countries, today it is converging on the OECD average of 12 years.
-There has been a significant and rapid accumulation of human capital in Latin America over the past half-century.
+While the average LAC worker's four years of schooling in 1960 was little more than half the level of workers in OECD countries, today the LAC average is converging on the OECD's average of 12 years.
+There has been a significant and rapid accumulation of human capital in Latin America over the past half century.

-But recent research has deepened the understanding of how human capital contributes to economic growth and established convincingly that what counts is not how many years of schooling students complete - but what they actually learn.
+But recent research has deepened the understanding of how human capital contributes to economic growth; it has established convincingly that what counts is not how many years of schooling students complete, but what they actually learn.
 It may seem intuitively obvious that a year of schooling in Mali will not equal one in Singapore, but only recently have researchers been able to quantify this.
-A country whose average performance on international tests is one standard deviation higher than another's (roughly the 100 point difference between Mexico and Germany on the 2012 PISA exam) will enjoy approximately 2 percentage point higher annual long-term GDP growth -- a relationship that holds across countries at all income levels, across regions, and across countries within regions (Hanushek and Woessmann, 2007) (Figure 1).
+A country whose average performance on international tests is one standard deviation (SD) higher than another's (roughly the 100-point difference between Mexico and Germany on the 2012 Program for International Student Assessment [PISA] exam) will enjoy approximately a 2-percentage-point-higher annual long-term GDP growth.
+This relationship holds across countries at all income levels, across regions, and across countries within regions (Hanushek and Woessmann 2012, figure O.1).
 Differences in countries' average level of cognitive skills are consistently and fairly strongly correlated with long-term rates of economic growth.
-It is quality - in terms of increased student learning -- that produces the economic benefits from investing in education.
+It is quality-in terms of increased student learning-that produces the economic benefits from investing in education.

-....but quality lags.
 The region's increasing participation in international and regional tests provides direct evidence of how well its students are learning, and four important conclusions emerge.